On ergodic property of the solution to a L\'evy-driven SDE: Abstract

 \section{Abstract}

-In this paper we investigate the ergodicity in total variation of the process $X_t$ related to some integro-differential operator with unbounded coefficients and describe the speed of convergence to the respective invariant measure.
+In this paper, we investigate ergodicity in total variation of the process $X_t$, related to a L\'evy-driven stochastic differential equation with unbounded coefficients, and describe the speed of convergence to the respective invariant measure.
 Some examples are provided.

 \subjclass[2010]{\emph{Primary:} 60G17. \emph{Secondary:} 60J25; 60G45.}